Joker666/cogman/README.md

 	log.Fatal(err)
 }

-// If a task handler already registered for the task, task handler wont required further. if err := cogman.SendTask(*task, nil); err != nil {
+// If a task handler is already registered, you can pass nil. if err := cogman.SendTask(*task, nil); err != nil {
 	log.Fatal(err)
 }